superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 Detail the operation of the subsystem:
 - Illustrate the expected user interface, if applicable.
 - Include functional flowcharts that capture the major sequential steps needed to achieve the desired functionalities.

-For all subsystems, formulate detailed "shall" statements.
-Ensure these statements are comprehensive enough so that an engineer who is unfamiliar with your project can design the subsystem based on your specifications.
-Assume the role of the customer in this context to provide clear and precise requirements.

 ## Ethical, Professional, and Standards Considerations